-Eating disorders are a complex and varied group of eating behaviors affecting thousands of lives.
-There is no single cause for these disorders, which include anorexia nervosa and bulimia.
-However, society’s emphasis on physical appearance and leanness as a means of achieving success and beauty often play a role in their development.
-As people become more aware of their weight and appearance many choose to diet in an attempt to conform to society’s standards.
-Many eating disorders begin as diets.
-The vast majority (95%) of those with eating disorders are female.
-Perhaps because women, more so than men, are socialized to link their self-esteem to body image (the way an individual feels about his/her appearance).
+Eating disorders, like anorexia and bulimia, are a complex and varied group of psychological problems that result in abnormal patterns of eating and/or exercise.
+There is no single cause for these disorders, but society’s emphasis on physical appearance and leanness as a means of achieving success and beauty often play a role in their development.
+Many eating disorders begin as diets to lose a few pounds, and then become extreme.
+The vast majority (95%) of those with eating disorders are female, perhaps because women are more socialized to link their self-esteem to body image.

 Disordered eating typically begins in adolescence or early adult life.
-The academic and social stress of college life may trigger the onset of an eating disorder in a vulnerable individual or may worsen an already existing disorder.
-Many college women do not meet all the criteria for an eating disorder but still have serious eating problems.
+The academic and social stress of college life may trigger the onset of an eating disorder in a vulnerable person or may worsen an already existing disorder.
+Many college students do not meet all the criteria for an eating disorder but still have serious eating problems.

-The following psychological characteristics describe individuals who are at a higher risk of developing an eating disorder:
+The following psychological characteristics describe people who are at a higher risk of developing an eating disorder:

 - Intelligent, but driven to succeed by the fear of failure